skellis46/slipbox/somatics unlimited.md

 My hunch was that the evidence for claims would be secondary.
 That the predominance would be arguing from authority.
 Early on in the journal.
 But in later volumes not at all.
 By far we are making primary claims.
 Almost total lack of mechanisms for these claims.
 That is, if we say somatics does this, then how does it do this?
 Perhaps the lack of 'mechanisms' is not surprising.
 These are (by and large) not the methods we adopt in our work. [[ginot - epistemology of somatics]] warned us with her concerns.
 - surprising number of simply descriptive accounts of practice.
 No claims.
 Refreshing.
 That the journal is/was a place to share current practices.
 Not in touch with other practices though (see Ellis forthcoming)
 - very few give mechanisms for what somatics do.
 VERY few.
+And when they do they are vague OR it's not possible to ascertain if the mechanisms even have anything to do with the somatic practice around which the claim is based.

 - by primary source I mean a claim that is uncited.
 Sometimes the citation is assumed (as if it's a matter of (uncontestable) fact)